An Introduction

 Finding a young bird triggers compassion and helpfulness in most people, but the very best help you can give a baby bird is to simply leave it alone, or if absolutely necessary, to intervene in only minor ways.
 Infant mortality is high for young birds, and the strongest, healthiest chicks will survive even without human assistance, no matter how helpless they may seem.

 Many species of birds leave the nest and spend as many as 2-5 days on the ground before they can fly.
 This is a normal and vital part of the young birds’ development.
-While they are on the ground, the birds are cared for and protected by their parents and are taught vital life skills (finding food, identifying predators, flying).
+While they are on the ground, the birds are cared for and protected by their parents and are taught essential life skills (finding food, identifying predators, flying).
 Taking these birds into captivity denies them the opportunity to learn skills they will need to survive in the wild.

 Share this information with your children or neighborhood children, and advise them to find an adult to give them a hand if they find a baby bird on the ground.